 Hybrid cleats feature the best of both worlds – a blend of synthetic and leather boot will have the softness of leather but retain some of the water resistant properties of synthetics.
 An example of a hybrid cleat is Nike’s Tiempo Legend V Pro (link) which is made from kangaroo leather and Kanga-lite.

 Synthetic vs Leather Soccer Cleats on a Budget:

-If you are trying to decide between leather and synthetic cleats on a budget, then in my opinion, low end synthetics can be stiff and slippery – and you should look for a classic leather cleat like the Adidas Copa mundial or Nike Premier instead which can be found for under $100.
+If you are trying to decide between leather and synthetic cleats on a budget, my opinion is low-end synthetics can be stiff and slippery – and instead, you should look for a classic leather cleat like the Adidas Copa Mundial or Nike Premier, which can be found for under $100.

 Below are some of the latest and greatest synthetic materials featured on their higher end shoes:

 - Kanga-lite: Premiering on the Nike Tiemo Elite in 2010 for the South Africa World Cup, Kanga-lite is a water resistant synthetic leather meant to mimic the touch and soft feel of kangaroo leather.

 - Hybridtouch: Adidas version of synthetic leather and rival to Kanga-lite.
 Meant to mimic the suppleness of leather, Adidas claims Hybridtouch is 40% lighter than natural leather resulting in a lightweight, durable shoe with the softness of a leather cleat.